The Hunchback of Notre Dame (1923 film): Production

 Worsley observing the erection of the first set in December 1922.

 Long before the film was produced or shot, Lon Chaney was the industry favorite to play the role of Quasimodo.
 Film Daily stated it was essentially common knowledge that Chaney wanted to play the role of Quasimodo and even claimed that Chaney considered organizing a company to make the film abroad.
 It is known that Chaney had acquired the rights to produce the film in 1921 and had been actively engaged in negotiating the production with Universal.
 Evidence of Chaney's seriousness included plans to do the production abroad with a German studio, the Chelsea Pictures Company.
 In April 1922, Chelsea Pictures announced that Lon Chaney would star in the role of Quasimodo and that Alan Crosland would direct the film.
 The film failed to materialize and the company seems to have disappeared without a trace.

 Irving Thalberg, who had previously worked with Chaney and Tod Browning, desired to make a production that would rise artistically above the otherwise expensive productions Universal produced.
 In order to convince Universal's founder, Carl Laemmle, to formally approve the production, Thalberg pitched Hunchback to him as "a love story".
 Bolstered by Chaney's recent box office successes, Laemmle agreed.

 Universal Weekly, the house publication of Universal, formally announced the production of The Hunchback of Notre Dame in August 1922.
 The next issue stated that the Universal Scenario Department was working on the continuity and that preliminary plans for the sets were being drafted.
 In September 1922, Universal Weekly announced Lon Chaney's intention for it to have him act in his final "cripple role", following the successes of both The Miracle Man and The Penalty.
-Chaney's ownership of the film rights allowed him contractual latitude for far more artistic approval and control of this production than he had had in previous ones; for this, he would thus serve as an uncredited, de facto producer; Thalberg was undoubtedly complicit in such an arrangement, with it serving to prevent Carl Laemmle from cutting costs on the "artistic" production.
+Chaney's ownership of the film rights allowed him contractual latitude for far more artistic approval and control of this production than he had in previous ones so for this, he would thus serve as an uncredited, de facto producer; Thalberg was undoubtedly complicit in such an arrangement with it serving to prevent Carl Laemmle from cutting costs on the "artistic" production.